whereverest/whereverest/README.md

 Excited to analyze complexes and optimize effectively to get quality ensure as a problem-solver and product-designer.
-Seeking an opportunity to grow, strengthen my skillsets and contribute to companies I work at..
+Seeking an opportunity to grow, strengthen my skillsets and contribute to companies I work at.
-[Ambitious learner & Algorithm optimizer, Software development and Team manager, Crazy 3d gamer, Passionate problem solver]

   <img align="right" alt="GIF" src="https://github.com/whereverest/whereverest/blob/main/code.gif?raw=true" width="500" height="320" />